Villages

 O’Connell

-On the road between Oberon and Bathurst, O’Connell is on the bank of the Fish River and was originally the last stage coach stop over into and out of Bathurst on Cox’s Road.
-The historic OÇonnell hotel was constructed in 1865 and remains a popular meeting place for travellers.
-The village is classified by the National Trust as an historic village and is characterised by a memorial avenue of Desert Ash trees.
-These days, O’Connell is host to many rural small holdings, with easy commuting distance to Bathurst.
-It has a Primary School and a café and a scenic riverside picnic area.
+On the road between Oberon and Bathurst, O’Connell is on the bank of the Fish River and was originally the last stagecoach stopover into and out of Bathurst on Cox’s Road.
+The historic O’Connell Hotel was constructed in 1865 and remains a popular meeting place for travellers.
+The village is classified by the National Trust as a historic village and is characterised by a memorial avenue of Desert Ash trees.
+These days, O’Connell hosts many small rural holdings with easy commuting distance to Bathurst.
+It has a Primary School, a café and a scenic riverside picnic area.

 Discover - State Forests Oberon | Visit Oberon